History

 GROWTH

-Investments in the Zaaiplaats, Kareerand extension and the Eva Copper projects demonstrate how we are investing in acquisitive growth to build a pipeline of projects that we can take up the value curve.
+We acquired the high-grade Mponeng and Moab Khotsong mines and the Mine Waste Solutions retreatment operation in South Africa as well as the CSA copper mine in Australia.
+We are investing in the Zaaiplaats extension, the Kareerand extension and the Eva Copper projects to build a pipeline of projects that we can take up the value curve.

 Our meaningful investments in organic and inorganic growth will ensure we continue delivering long-term value creation for all our stakeholders.